nova3uk/Maestro-Chrome-Extension/README.md

+MaestroDMX is an autonomous lighting designer-in-a-box that listens to music and makes decisions like a professional lighting designer.
+See https://www.maestrodmx.com/ for more information.

+This Chrome Extension is currently only for the purpose of temporarily adding functionaity not yet available in the official software, by means of manipulation of the web interface.
+It is of course only available on versions of Chrome which can run Extensions, therefore desktop only not mobile.

+Currently it supports 1 main function, adding the possibility to Strobe fixtures which depend on a Shutter, fixtures using normal RGB values will already work.
+In general this usually means moving head fixtures or similar with a color wheel.

+Additional features may be added in future if needed, but the extension should be seen as a temporary solution which should become redundant as the Maestro team release new updates.

 Setup Instructions.

 1. Manifest must be edited to modify content_scripts/matches so that it has the url/ip of your maestro so that it will run on the maestro web control panel. if it is wrong it will not run.